RobertoFreireDev/ECOMMERCE/README.md

 # Payment-System
 Designing a Payment System using Modular Monolith

+## Normalization vs. Denormalization in Real-Time Fraud Prevention

+Interview question:
+“Your fraud prevention system needs high performance to check a customer’s history in real time.
+Do you use normalization or denormalization?”

+The Engineering Answer That Stands Out
+Normalization (e.g., 3NF)

+Primary Focus: Data integrity and minimal redundancy (ACID guarantees).

+Where to Use in Fintech:
+Digital accounts and core payment systems (balances, critical transactions).
+This layer is the source of truth.

+Pros:

+Optimized for writes

+Minimizes inconsistency risk

+Technologies:
+PostgreSQL, Oracle (transactional systems)

+Denormalization (e.g., Event or History Tables)

+Primary Focus: Read performance and scalability.

+Where to Use in Fintech:
+Transaction history, event logs, reporting, and fraud detection systems.

+Pros:

+Optimized queries

+Fast access to historical data

+Technologies:
+NoSQL databases or optimized PostgreSQL tables (analytical systems)

+Specialist Insight

+In fintech, the correct answer is not “either one.”
+You use normalization for the source of truth (current monetary state) and denormalization for fast access to historical data used in fraud prevention.

+This is the fusion of transactional and analytical architectures.

 ## Observability in Fintech Microservices – Beyond Tools

 Anyone who has debugged a microservice running on Kubernetes in AWS knows that logs alone are not enough.